 23 OctWilliam Baxter aged 3 years, son of George Baxter.

 30 Jan 1843 HQ Coy 1st/42nd Foot embarked at Cephalonia for Malta.

-9 Feb Sgt William Brunker 43nd Foot fell and was killed instantly while walking on the bastion of Fort St James.
-He was interred with military honours.
+9 Feb Sgt William Brunker 42nd Foot died instantly when he fell while walking on the bastion of Fort St James.
+He was interred with military honours in the Quarantine Bastion Floriana.
 A child belonging to Cpl Woods of the same regiment was buried at the same time, forming a rare but melancholy spectacle.3

 16 Feb 13 Officers, 345 men, 32 women and 44 children 1st/42nd Foot arrived from Corfu.
 They disembarked at Malta on 20 Feb 1843.